The top quark chromomagnetic dipole moment in the SM from the 4-body vertex function: Introduction

 The paper is organized as follows.
-In Sec.~\ref{Sec:CMDM-lagrangian} the effective Lagrangian that characterizes both the CMDM and CEDM is presented.
-In Sec.~\ref{Sec:CMDM-diagrams} an overview of the one-loop calculation for the $gg\bar{t}t$ vertex is discussed.
-In Sec.~\ref{Sec:results} the numerical results for the top quark CMDM, emerging from the the four-body $gg\bar{t}t$ coupling, are commented.
+In Sec.~\ref{Sec:CMDM-lagrangian} the effective Lagrangian that predicts the chromoelectromagnetic dipole moments is presented.
+In Sec.~\ref{Sec:CMDM-diagrams} an overview of the 1-loop calculation of the $ggt\bar{t}$ vertex to obtain the CMDM.
+In Sec.~\ref{Sec:CEDM} the vanishing of the CEDM is explicitly shown.
+In Sec.~\ref{Sec:results} the numerical results of the top quark CMDM, arising from the the 4-body coupling, are commented.
 Finally, Sec.~\ref{Sec:conclusions} addresses the conclusion of our work.
-In Appendix~\ref{Appendix:IR-PaVes} the infrared divergent scalar functions are explicitly shown and in Appendix~\ref{appendix-input-values} the running of the quark masses in the $\overline{\textrm{MS}}$ scheme is described.
+In \ref{Appendix:IR-PaVes} infrared divergent scalar functions are explicitly shown, and in \ref{Appendix-input-values} the running of the quark masses in the $\overline{\mathrm{MS}}$ scheme is described.